 Here are the high-level specs comparing the two addsfit models.
 The main benefit of the MAX model is that there is a greater stroke force, though the mini is plenty painful enough for me.
-It also has a variety of accessory end pieces…I mostly only use the pointy one, so that’s of little interest to me.
+The Max also has a wider variety of accessory end pieces…I mostly only use the pointy one, so that’s of little interest to me.
 Against the greater stroke force and range of attachments would be a notably heavier and more expensive unit.
-I can’t see the benefit for me for the MAX model.
-If I got something bigger I would instead go for a much bigger, mains-powered Thumper Mini Pro because it has two heads to cover a larger area (but its relatively heavy).
+There is no extra benefit for me for the MAX model as I have the Thumper, however, there IS some benefit to having both a smaller and larger percussive massager ie getting the Max and Mini is a sensible idea if you currently have no similar products.

 |Color||Gun Grey||Space Grey|

 |RPM||1700 – 3300||1600 – 3000|